siyaagarwal25/siyaagarwal25/README.md

-## About Me
+# About Me
-# Computer Science & Engineering Student at NSUT,Delhi
+-Computer Science & Engineering Student at NSUT,Delhi -Passionate about Data Science, Machine Learning and Gen-AI -Upcoming Product Engineer Intern at Sprinklr -Successfully concluded a SDE internship at Kyndryl

 <!--
 **siyaagarwal25/siyaagarwal25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.